Cleckheaton: Parliamentary representation

 In 1885, Cleckheaton and the three neighbouring townships, Gomersal, Heckmondwike and Liversedge, were grouped to form the Parliamentary county constituency of Spen Valley and remained in that constituency until 1950.
 The seat was held at various times by the Liberal, National Liberal and Labour parties.
 From 1950 to 1983, Cleckheaton was included in the borough constituency of Brighouse and Spenborough.
 It was a marginal seat, changing hands between the Conservative and Labour parties on six occasions.
-Cleckheaton is now in the Batley and Spen constituency, created in 1983.
+Cleckheaton was in the Batley and Spen constituency, created in 1983.
 It was represented by a Conservative Member of Parliament (MP) from 1983 to 1997, then by Labour MP Mike Wood until 2015, when Wood retired and was succeeded by Jo Cox (Labour).
 After Jo Cox was murdered in 2016, she was replaced in a by-election (which was uncontested by the other major parties) by Tracy Brabin, who retained the seat in 2017 and 2019.
 When she became Mayor of West Yorkshire in 2021, there was another by-election which was won by Kim Leadbeater, sister of Jo Cox, of the Labour Party.
 At the time of the 2024 General Election, the Batley and Spen constituency was abolished and in its place a new Spen Valley constituency including Mirfield and Dalton was created.
 Leadbeater won the seat in 2024 with a majority of 6,000.